The Ultimate Chongqing Family Travel Guide: Navigating the 8D City with Kids

 If you have more than a day, these family-friendly attractions of Chongqing are worth adding to your itinerary.

-Parent Tip: Crowds can feel overwhelming with younger kids, so go early.
-Strollers won’t work here — carrier only.
+Our Tip: Crowds can feel overwhelming with younger kids, so go early.
+Strollers won’t work here—a carrier only.

-Ride the Liziba Monorail (the train that goes through a building!
+2. Ride the Liziba Monorail (the train that goes through a building!).

 Crowds gather during train arrivals, but it’s worth the wait for the magical moment.

-Parent Tip: Best during daylight or early evening.
-Keep toddlers close, as the street viewing spots can get crowded.
+Our Tip: Best during daylight or early evening.
+Keep toddlers close, as the street-viewing spots can get crowded.

 An iconic 1,166-meter ride gliding across the Yangtze River, giving you one of the most unique ways to see Chongqing’s skyline.